wbarnha/construct/docs/misc.rst

 You can also explicitly raise an error, declaratively with a construct.

 >>> Error.parse(b"")
+ExplicitError: Error in path (parsing)
-ExplicitError: Error field was activated during parsing
+Error field was activated during parsing

 FocusedSeq